desilvakithmee/Legume-nodule-detection/README.md

 The workflow includes:

-1. **Hyperspectral image preprocessing** – extraction of selected wavelengths and generation of enhanced images.
+1. **Hyperspectral image preprocessing** – extraction of selected wavelengths from hyperspectral images to generate enhanced images.
 2. **Image tiling** – optional step to increase the number of training images.
-3. **YOLOv11 training** – training of models using both enhanced and RGB images.
+3. **YOLOv11 training** – training separate models for enhanced or RGB images.
 4. **Nodule prediction** – automated detection and quantification of nodules using trained models.

 ## Repository Structure